-The ADS7865 is a dual, 12-bit, 2MSPS analog-todigital converter (ADC) with four fully differential or six pseudo-differential input channels grouped into two pairs for high-speed, simultaneous signal acquisition.
+The ADS7865 is dual, 12-bit, 2MSPS a analog-to-digital converter (ADC) with four fully differential or six pseudo-differential input channels grouped into two pairs for high-speed, simultaneous signal acquisition.
 Inputs to the sample-and-hold (S/H) amplifiers are fully differential and are maintained differentially to the input of the ADC.
 This architecture provides excellent common-mode rejection of 72dB at 100kHz, which is a critical performance characteristic in noisy environments.

-The ADS7865 is pin-compatible with the ADS7862, additional such offers features programmable channel sequencer and reference output, flexible supply voltage (2.7V to 5.5V for AV{DD} and BV{DD}), a pseudo-differential input multiplexer with three channels per ADC, and several power-down features.
+The ADS7865 is pin-compatible with the ADS7862, but offers additional features such as a programmable channel sequencer and reference output, flexible supply voltage (2.7V to 5.5V for AV{DD} and BV{DD}), a pseudo-differential input multiplexer with three channels per ADC, and several power-down features.